Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: System Description

 \subsection{Detection and Communication Performance Metrics}

-To evaluate Willie's detection performance in covert communications in the presence of the DRIS, we define the detection error probabilities~\cite{CCRef3,CCRelay11,CCRelay2,C_C_RIS1,C_C_RIS4}, i.e., the MDR and the FAR as the detection performance metrics.
-To assess the quality of covert communication between Alice and Bob, the SJNR~\cite{TWCAnti} is used as the communication performance metric.
+To evaluate Willie's monitoring performance in covert communications in the presence of the DRIS, we use the MDR and FAR as monitoring performance metrics~\cite{CCRef3,CCRelay11,CCRelay2,C_C_RIS1,C_C_RIS4}.
+To evaluate the communication performance between Alice and Bob, we use the SJNR as the communication performance metric~\cite{TWCAnti}.